-Twenty-four months prior to the program review time, each institution offering educator preparation programs should begin to prepare performance material - report page limitations are as designated in the program template - that summarizes the proficiencies of knowledge and skills of educator candidates as a group.
+Twenty-four months prior to the program review time, each institution offering educator preparation programs should begin to prepare performance material that summarizes three data cycles of the proficiencies of knowledge and skills of educator candidates as cohorts (do not provide individual candidate performance data).
 This information constitutes the primary evidence upon which a judgment of program approval will be made.

 The performance material must be comprehensive in its assessment of the program standards.
-The intent is to inform reviewers about candidate proficiencies in relation to the standards included in the Regulations and Teaching Standards for Kansas Educators.
+The intent is to inform reviewers about the program's efficacy in preparing candidates in relation to the standards included in the Regulations and Standards for Kansas Educators.
 Each program should convey the necessary information in a concise manner.
-This is possible if an institution regularly analyzes and synthesizes data from its monitoring of candidate progress and puts the results into forms useful for discussions about how the program can be strengthened.
+This is possible if an institution regularly analyzes and synthesizes data from its monitoring of candidate progress and puts the results into formats useful for discussions about how the program can be strengthened.

 The program review document includes a cover sheet followed by a program template.
-The program format begins with Section I-a description of contextual information including the program of study that outlines the courses and experiences required for all candidates to complete the program.
+The program description begins with Section I-a description of contextual information including the program of study that outlines the courses and experiences required for all candidates to complete the program.
 A description of the relationship of the program to the unit's Conceptual Framework is included in Section I. Charts with candidate information and program completer information are reported in Section I. The charts provide information for the most recent three years.

-Section II lists the name of the assessment, the type or form of assessment and when the assessment is required or administered.
+Section II lists the name of the assessment, the type or form of assessment, and when the assessment is required or administered.
 All programs must provide a minimum of six assessments and a maximum of eight assessments.
 Assessments 1-4 may come from the unit's assessment system.

 Section III requires reporting of assessments that are being used to demonstrate that candidates meet program standards.
 One assessment may apply to multiple Kansas standards.

 Section IV requires institutions to discuss the assessments and assessment data in terms of program standards.
 This includes a brief description of the assessment, its use in the program and alignment to the standards, a brief summary of the data findings and an interpretation of how that data provides evidence for meeting standards.

 Two attachments related to each assessment must be included for the program report to be complete.
 The first attachment includes rubrics (content specific), scoring guides or criteria as attachments.
 The second attachment includes tables (with # of candidates) with aggregated results of the assessment.
 If the assessment is used to meet more than one program standard, data must be disaggregated per standard.
-Data will be provided for the most recent three years.
+Data is to be provided for the most recent three data collection cycles since the last program review.
 Data must be organized according to the categories used in the rubric, scoring guide/criteria.
-The percentage of candidates achieving at each category will be provided.
+The percentage of candidates achieving at each category should be provided.
 Each attachment should be no longer than five pages.

 Section V addresses the use of assessment results to improve candidate and program performance.
 Evidence is presented using assessment results that are analyzed and used or will be used to improve candidate performance and strengthen the program.
-The report should not link improvements to individual assessments.
-It must summarize major findings from the evidence, the faculty's interpretation of those findings, and changes made in (or planned for) the program as a result.
-There is a description of the steps the program faculty have taken to use information from assessments for improvement of both candidate performance and the program.
+The report should not simply link improvements to individual assessments.
+It should summarize major findings from the evidence, the faculty's interpretation of those findings, and changes made in (or planned for) the program as a result.
+The section should include a description of the steps the program faculty have taken to use information from assessments for improvement of both candidate performance and the program.